DUI Checkpoint Rights in Indiana

 As with any other arrest or detainment by the police, you have the right to remain silent.
 The police won’t read you your Miranda rights until you are being arrested.
 However, when the police start to ask you about your whereabouts, you can invoke this right.
 Respectfully tell the officer that you choose to protect yourself under the Miranda warning.
 You don’t have to tell them anything other than your name.

-Of course, you should know that, by invoking the right to remain silent, you’re going to make the officer upset.
+Of course, you should know that, by invoking the right to remain silent, you’re going to make the police officers upset.
 If they have a scintilla of evidence showing that you may be impaired, refusing to talk to them may cause them to be more likely to arrest you.
 However, if you feel no good can come from answering their battery of questions, you have every right to remain silent.

 You Also Have the Right to Refuse the Breathalyzer Test

 Most drivers understand that they have the right to refuse to take a breathalyzer test.
 However, just as our criminal defense attorneys in Indianapolis warn our clients, this can come back to haunt you.
+Refusing a breathalyzer test means that your blood alcohol content (BAC) cannot be measured on the spot.
+The legal BAC limit in Indiana is 0.08%, and even a lower BAC can lead to charges if there is evidence of impairment, reckless driving, or intoxication.

 While the officer cannot mention your refusal to take the test in court, that doesn’t mean your refusal won’t hurt you.
 The big consideration is that anyone who refuses to take the breathalyzer test will have their license suspended for one year.
 This happens automatically upon refusing to take the test.
 The officer conducting the DUI checkpoint will confiscate your physical license right there and then.